 Vaccines are required as noted above.
-Additionally, International students are required to have a TB skin test and negative result within the 12 months preceding the first day of classes (chest x-ray required if test is positive).
-A TB blood test (T-spot, QuantiFERON Gold) is also accepted.
+Additionally, international and other high-risk students are required to have a TB skin test within the 12 months preceding the first day of classes.
+A TB blood test (T-spot, QuantiFERON Gold Plus) is also accepted.
+A chest x-ray is required, if TB test is positive.

 Freshman and Transfer Students

 Immunization records are not sent with other admission records from your previous school.
 You must request your immunization records be sent directly to the Student Health Center.